US Navy says drone strike hit oil tanker off Oman, killing 2

 The Mercer Street is managed by London-based Zodiac Maritime, part of Israeli billionaire Eyal Ofer’s Zodiac Group.
 The firm said the attack killed two crew members, one from the United Kingdom and the other from Romania.
 It did not name them, nor did it describe what happened in the assault.
 It said it believed no other crew members on board were harmed.

+British maritime security firm Ambrey said the attack on Mercer Street had killed one of its team members on board the vessel.

 The Mercer Street, empty of cargo, had been on its way from Dar es Salaam, Tanzania, to Fujairah, United Arab Emirates, at the time of the attack, Zodiac Maritime said.
+The attack targeted the tanker just northeast of the Omani island of Masirah, over 300 kilometers (185 miles) southeast of Oman’s capital, Muscat.
+Oman’s state-run news agency late Friday described the area as “beyond Omani regional waters” and said its forces responded to the tanker’s mayday call.

 Zodiac Maritime described the Mercer Street’s owners as Japanese, without naming them.
 Shipping authority Lloyd’s List identified the vessel’s ultimate owner as Taihei Kaiun Co., which belongs to the Tokyo-based Nippon Yusen Group.